Dame Gladys Cooper(1888-1971), Actress

 Sitter in 166 portraits

 Actress.
 One of the great figures of 20th Century theatre, Cooper started as a chorus girl at the Gaiety Theatre in The Girls of Gottenberg (1907), and returned the following year as a 'travelling newspaper beauty' in Havana.
+In 1916, she began to act at the Playhouse, a theatre that she was later to manage.
 Of all the picture-postcard beauties of the First World War, she was the most popular.
 She was created a Dame in 1967.
 In 1971 she wrote, 'Who cares how old I am?
 Who cares how long ago it was since I first played Peter Pan? ... this is the performance that matters.
-This is the challenge...just before the curtain rises is still a good time.
+This is the challenge ... just before the curtain rises is still a good time.
 The air is promise crammed'.

 by Bassano Ltd, published by Rotary Photographic Co Ltd

 Tell us more

 Help us conserve a portrait of a female adventurer, poet and medical pioneer